aws-amplify/docs/js/graphql.md

 ```

 Once you are happy with your schema, save the file and click enter in your
-terminal window.
-If now error messages are thrown then you are good to go
+terminal window. if no error messages are thrown this means the transformation
-and can deploy your new API.
+was successful and you can deploy your new API.

 ```bash
 amplify push